XRPLF/clio/tests/integration/README.md

-# DB functional testing
+# Integration testing

-Tests that hit the real database are separate from the unit test suite found under `unittests`.
+Tests that hit the real database are separate from the unit test suite found under `tests/unit`.

 ## Requirements
 ### Cassandra/ScyllaDB cluster